Disastorm/sample-test/ANSWER.md

 For convenience, I have included the built project.
 It was built with Java 8 build 1.8.0_31-b13 I have also included the Mocha test results in the sample-test/testResults directory.
+If you do not wish to run the application you can also run tests again disastorm.com:8888

 To run the application on a Unix-based system, you should do the following: export JAVA_OPTS=-Dhttp.port=8888